 |8|| DANCE WITH ME (Bantam, $7.50).
 By Luanne Rice|

-Romance blossoms between two former NYC residents who, for family reasons, each returned to their rural hometown.
+Romance blossoms between two former NYC residents who, for family reasons, have returned to their rural hometown.

 |9|| THE SECOND CHAIR (Signet, $7.99).
 By John Lescroart|

 A teenager on trial for a double homicide brings attorney Dismas Hardy and cop Abe Glitsky together again.